numberblackH/numberblackH.github.io/dodgers/_posts/2021-01-06-Blake Treinen, Dodgers agree to two year deal.md

 ---

-[Dodgers buy sensible lottery ticket in free-agent reliever Blake Treinen](https://theathletic.com/1453820/2019/12/11/dodgers-buy-sensible-lottery-ticket-in-free-agent-reliever-blake-treinen/) &mdash; Pedro Moura(Pedro Moura is a senior writer for The Athletic covering the Los Angeles Dodgers)가 쓴 칼럼의 부분입니다. 간단히 요약만 하겠습니다.
+[Dodgers buy sensible lottery ticket in free-agent reliever Blake Treinen](https://theathletic.com/1453820/2019/12/11/dodgers-buy-sensible-lottery-ticket-in-free-agent-reliever-blake-treinen/) &mdash; <The Athletic, Pedro Moura>
 {:.faded}

 In fact, indications are that the Dodgers were Treinen’s first choice.
 Multiple teams offered similar deals, and he chose to join them — a top contender, to be sure, but also one with established late-inning competition.